NabilAidilreza/fast_food_website/README.md

 # fast_food_website
-School Final Project

 ## Description

 Mock fast food website for my final year project in junior college.

-Utilized Flask, SQLite (DB) and Python
+Utilized Flask, SQLite (DB) and Python.

+Features included such as add to cart, payment page, calculations of total items.